InstaClean/reddit-mini/README.md

+# Update:

+This project no longer works as Reddit has paywalled its Public API :(

 # JPGs of Reddit (miniature Reddit UI)

 This is a web app that mimicks some of the features of Reddit, allowing users to view top posts on a select list of media-centric subreddits.